Scope and Storage Classes

 #include <stdlib.h>

-Since static has different meanings in different locations, let's do a complete summary.
+Since static has different meanings in different places, let's do a complete summary.

-Use case one: static local variables—inside a function, static gives a local variable static lifetime; the variable is not destroyed after the function returns, it retains its value from the previous call the next time the function is called, but its scope remains block scope.
+Usage 1: Static Local Variable—Inside a function, static gives a local variable static lifetime; the variable is not destroyed after the function returns, retaining its value for the next call, but its scope remains block scope.

-Use case two: static global variables—outside a function, static makes a global variable have internal linkage, invisible to other translation units.
-The scope remains file scope, the lifetime remains static, and the only thing that changes is the linkage.
+Usage 2: Static Global Variable—Outside a function, static makes a global variable have internal linkage, invisible to other translation units.
+Scope remains file scope, lifetime remains static; the only change is linkage.

-Use case three: static functions—adding static to a function works on the same principle as static global variables; the function gets internal linkage and is only visible within the current translation unit.
+Usage 3: Static Function—Adding static to a function is similar to a static global variable; the function gets internal linkage and is visible only in the current translation unit.

-Note that among these three use cases, "static local variables" change the lifetime (from automatic to static), while "static global variables" and "static functions" change the linkage (from external to internal).
-The same keyword does two different things—this is a historical design issue in C, but you get used to it after using it enough.
+Note that among these three usages, "static local variable" changes lifetime (from automatic to static), while "static global variable" and "static function" change linkage (from external to internal).
+The same keyword does two different things, which is a historical legacy issue in C language design, but you get used to it.

 C++ Connection

-C++ has made quite a few enhancements and improvements on top of scope and storage duration.
+C++ has made several enhancements and improvements on top of scope and storage classes.

-Most noteworthy are namespaces.
-In C, if you don't want file-level helper symbols exposed to the outside, the only mechanism is static—our logger.c earlier did exactly this.
+Most noteworthy is namespace.
+In C, if you don't want file-level helper symbols exposed to the outside, the only means is static—our helper_b earlier did exactly this.
 But C++ introduced namespace, providing a more structured way to organize symbols and avoid naming conflicts.
-Even better, C++17 introduced inline variables, eliminating the tedious pattern of needing extern paired with a source file definition for constants in header files:
+Even better, C++17 introduced inline variables, allowing constant definitions in headers to no longer need the tedious pattern of extern in headers matching definitions in source files:

-C++ static class members carry yet another semantic—they indicate that the member belongs to the class itself rather than to any specific instance, and all objects share the same copy.
-This is again a different concept from C's static:
+}C++'s static class members are yet another semantic—it indicates the member belongs to the class itself rather than an instance of the class, and all objects share the same copy.
+This is different from C's static again:

 class Counter {